NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 * [Prevent physical theft]({% link _knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown %}#tidy-office-policy)

 ## Disposal and reuse of equipment
 Any equipment that [is disposed]({% link _knowhow/glossary/Disposal.markdown %}) or reused in another context must have all its data removed; the disks should be wiped.
 The system can be reinstalled, where necessary.
-Depending on the sensitivity of the data saved on disk, the physical destruction of disks (in a crusher or a degausser) should be envisaged.
-(SMEs: see [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery)).
+Depending on the sensitivity of the data saved on disk, the physical destruction of disks (in a crusher or a degausser) should be envisaged (SMEs: see [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery)).

 Traditional file deletion is not enough, as data will remain present on the disk.
 If in-house capabilities are not sufficient to do this, an external supplier can be entrusted with the task, under the careful monitoring of a member of the organisation.